katherine-barbano/Breakout/README.md

 - "S": Decreases the score needed to win the current level by 10 points.

 Known Bugs:
-- Does not read in power ups correctly as power up objects, so when a block is broken a power up might not show up even though there should be one (or when the P or K cheat keys are used).
+- If the level changes when there are still power ups that haven't been accepted by the paddle or fallen off the screen, they remain on the screen the rest of the game.
 - If a power up is dropped using P or K when the game is paused, it will disappear instead of drop down.
+The P and K cheat keys also only work if the game is not paused (otherwise they just destroy the block with power ups and nothing falls down).
 - If you win/lose once, then restart and go to the last level, then repeatedly decrease the score needed to win with the S cheat key, it will not decrease all the way to 0.